-Due: February 15 (as shown below)
+Due: August 15 (as shown on the inside cover)

-The 2025 Series A Bonds (the "Bonds") will be issued by means of a book-entry only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company ("DTC"), New York, New York (the "Securities Depository"), and its participants.
+The 2025 Series C Bonds (the "Bonds") will be issued by means of a book-entry only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company ("DTC"), New York, New York (the "Securities Depository"), and its participants.
 Purchases of the Bonds will be made in book-entry form, in denominations of \$5,000 or any integral multiple thereof.
 See "THE BONDS - Book-Entry Only System" herein.
-The principal of and semi-annual interest on the Bonds are payable by U.S. Bank National Association, Hartford, Connecticut, as Trustee and Paying Agent, to the Securities Depository.
+The principal of and semi-annual interest on the Bonds are payable by U.S. Bank Trust Company, National Association, Hartford, Connecticut, as Trustee and Paying Agent, to the Securities Depository.

-Interest on the Bonds will be payable semi-annually on each February 15 and August 15 until maturity, commencing August 15, 2025.
+Interest on the Bonds will be payable semi-annually on each February 15 and August 15 until maturity, commencing February 15, 2026.

-The Bonds are subject to optional redemption prior to their stated dates of maturity, as described herein.
+The Bonds are not subject to redemption prior to their stated dates of maturity.